NVIDIA/modulus/docs/tutorials/profiling.rst

 #. `annotate` is context-decorator and shortcut to `nvtx` annotations.
 `annotate` can also be used as a context just like `nvtx.annotate`.

-which will (in the modulus
-profiling tools) turn on automatic annotation for the duration of the context.
+which will (in the physicsnemo profiling tools) turn on automatic annotation for the duration of the context.
 This can be expensive, and has to be explicitly